kubb-labs/kubb/docs/plugins/swagger-client/client.md

 ### Custom `client`

 Create your own implementation of the `client`.
-Handy when you want for examples to use `fetch` instead of `axios`.
+Handy when you want for example to use `fetch` instead of `axios`.

-You can start with using a copy paste of `@kubb/swagger-client/client`.
+You can start by using a copy-paste of `@kubb`/swagger-client/client`.

 ::: code-group